mustafa-korkmaz/software-diary/DesignPatterns/Creational/Singleton/readme.md

 - Provides a single point of access to a particular instance, so it is easy to maintain.

 ## Disadvantages
-- Diffucult unit testing.
+- Difficult unit testing.
 The more you separate object creation from business logic the easier/better you test your code.
 Singleton classes prevent this by their nature.
 - Requires locking for thread safety hence bad when used with multi-threading.

 ## Real-world study case